MixedMachine/simpleBudget/README.md

 - [x] Allocation doesn't need to do anything to income.Allocation
 - [x] income.Allocation should be removed since switching to sql database for getting income allocaitons
 - [ ] Icon doesn't show up with installer
+- [ ] Using the same name for income and expense causes the application to crash

 \* Add more bugs in github issues as they're found